lixphil/LixMac/README.md

 ##### To build the server (with just the server binary):

 1. Change the target to "lixserv", and "Build and Run".
-2. Move ./mac/xcode/build/Debug/LixCore.framework to /Library/Frameworks.
+2. Move `./mac/xcode/build/Debug/LixCore.framework` to `/Library/Frameworks`.
-3. Make sure /usr/local/lib/liballeg.4.4.1.dylib exists.
+3. Make sure `/usr/local/lib/liballeg.4.4.1.dylib` exists.

 (note: this has not yet been tested, but it should work)

 #### Other Notes

-There are lots of things which are incomplete and/or buggy.
-In the Xcode project, do a project find for "TODO".
+See the file ImportantNotes.rtf in ./mac/res/common for information on issues that are currently significant.
+Also for a todo list, in the Xcode project do a project find for "TODO".

-To contact me about any suggestions or bug reports you might have, my email address is in my GitHub profile. :)
+To contact me, my email address is: aborttrap@gmail.com

+I'm also on occasion at the official IRC channel (#lix at irc.quakenet.org), and sometimes I'll check Simon's forum (http://asdfasdf.ethz.ch/~simon/forum.php).

 Have fun!

-lixphil
+- phil